19hours/sg-statutes/Acts/Terrorism (Suppression of Financing) Act.md

 [15/2010 wef 02/01/2011]

-(5) For the purpose of determining the reasonableness of expenses referred to in subsection (4)(c), the Attorney-General may, at the hearing of the application, make representations as to what would constitute the reasonableness of the expenses.
+(5) For the purpose of determining the reasonableness of expenses referred to in subsection (4)(c), the Public Prosecutor may, at the hearing of the application, make representations as to what would constitute the reasonableness of the expenses.

 [15/2010 wef 02/01/2011]